-Many states, including Florida1, have statutes that allow beneficiaries to file a suit and recover for the wrongful death of the decedent.
+Many states, including Florida, have statutes that allow beneficiaries to file a suit and recover for the wrongful death of the decedent.
 A wrongful death claim is essentially a civil lawsuit that arises when the acts of one person (their negligence) causes the death of another person.
-In Florida, this statute specifically states that “when a person’s death is caused by the wrongful act, negligence, default or breach of contract,” the estate of the deceased person may bring such a lawsuit.
+In Florida, this statute (Fla.
+Stat.
+768.19) specifically states that “when a person’s death is caused by the wrongful act, negligence, default or breach of contract or warranty,” the estate of the deceased person may bring such a lawsuit.
+In accordance with Fla.
+Stat.
+768.19, a Florida wrongful death cause of action must be based upon the following elements:

-According to Florida law, a personal representative of the decedent’s must file the wrongful death suit.
+In accordance with the Florida Wrongful Death Act, a personal representative of the decedent’s must file the wrongful death suit.
 Who the personal representative will be is determined by a person’s will or any other similar estate plan.
 In cases where the person died without a will, or intestate, and did not have any other estate plan, their personal representative will be appointed by the court in the jurisdiction of where the person lived.
 These lawsuits are generally filed on behalf of the estate and the person’s surviving family members.
 The person’s family members who will be entitled to recover are the person’s spouse, children, and parents or any other blood relative or adoptive sibling who is “partly or wholly dependent on the decedent for support or services.”

 Florida law also mandates when these lawsuits must be filed.
 This is called the statute of limitations.
 After the statute of limitations has passed, a suit can no longer be filed and all legal rights with respect to the filing of a wrongful death suit are extinguished.
 That time in Florida is four years.
 In a very specific set of circumstances, that time can be postponed.